 Fruit tarts and pies make for great desserts.
 They can be stunning and elegant, yet simple and relatively quick to prepare.
-You can use your favourite fruits whose colours and flavours complement each other.
+You can use your favourite fruits, playing with multiple complementary colours and flavours.
 Alternatively, you could choose one fruit and let it shine, like I did here with this strawberry-white chocolate tart.

 To answer that question we need to know what shortcrust pastry is.